If this is your first visit, be sure to check out the FAQ by clicking the link above.

 Am replacing the spark plugs in my 1999 540i with the original-type NGKs listed in my owner's manual.
 Torque on spark plugs in aluminum heads is always important, but I cannot find that figure anywhere in my owner's manual.
-Does BMW think ALL of its owners would be helplessly dealer-dependent?!? used Even my Honda's owners manuals specified spark plug torque!
+Does BMW think ALL of its owners would be helplessly dealer-dependent?!? :confused Even my Honda's owners manuals specified spark plug torque!

 Anyone know the required torque for spark plugs in a 1999 540i?
 Please help, thanks!

-Originally posted by Eric S.@Nov 8 2004, 08:54 PM Am replacing the spark plugs in my 1999 540i with the original-type NGKs listed in my owner's manual.
+Am replacing the spark plugs in my 1999 540i with the original-type NGKs listed in my owner's manual.
 Torque on spark plugs in aluminum heads is always important, but I cannot find that figure anywhere in my owner's manual.
-Does BMW think ALL of its owners would be helplessly dealer-dependent?!? used Even my Honda's owners manuals specified spark plug torque!
+Does BMW think ALL of its owners would be helplessly dealer-dependent?!? :confused Even my Honda's owners manuals specified spark plug torque!

 Anyone know the required torque for spark plugs in a 1999 540i?
 Please help, thanks!